Back to Silas S. Brown's home page

 How the M3GAN franchise appeals to youths with unusual conditions

 I was motivated to write this page while assisting a high-functioning autistic youth who had difficulty explaining to her family why the film franchise M3GAN was so important to her.
 As a computer scientist with CVI and familiarity with other conditions, perhaps I can help explain.
 This page is meant for anyone wondering "why would they care so much about a silly movie?"Before continuing, I should mention the content warnings---like much entertainment produced in this world, there are some.
-The first film was rated as unsuitable for children under 15 in the UK (16 in Germany); America allowed younger viewers but with parental guidance strongly advised for those under 13---death is a major subject throughout, and there are a few scenes where it happens, dramatically.
-Also curse words are used (you may wish to avoid watching the "Unrated" edition if you wish to minimise your exposure to these; anyway the theatrical version is the only one that was published with audio descriptions for the blind).
-The characters are not exactly role models, but their mistakes are shown to have very obvious consequences.
-And although some reports say the M3GAN character was also lauded by people coping with gender dysphoria, this appears to have been based on an external interpretation not intrinsic to the film itself.
+Both films were rated as unsuitable for children under 15 in the UK (16 in Germany); America allowed younger viewers but with parental guidance strongly advised for those under 13---death is a major subject throughout, and there are a few scenes where it happens, dramatically.
+Also curse words are used (you may wish to avoid watching the "Unrated" editions to minimise your exposure to these; anyway you need to select the theatrical versions if you want audio descriptions for the blind).
+The characters are not role models, but their mistakes are shown to have obvious consequences.
+And although some reports say the M3GAN character was also lauded by people coping with gender dysphoria, this appears to have been based on an external interpretation not intrinsic to the films.

 As with many films, M3GAN contains elements designed to appeal to multiple demographics---from cultural references more fitting to an older audience (and references to real-world recurrent neural networks---they employed Alex Kauffmann as a technical consultant) to dance moves that became a youth social media sensation---and surveys showed some bias toward teen and young adult viewers having the most positive opinions although without entirely excluding others.
 No survey was able to poll people with various conditions as it can be more difficult to obtain large enough sample sizes, but I believe I have seen sufficient individual cases for a rough qualitative idea.

-It's true M3GAN is supposed to have silly and fun moments, but beneath that they do subtly address serious questions of how to cope with trauma, autism and stress in a way that can be selected from to give teens and teens-at-heart a potentially useful mental framework.
-If someone in your life wants you to watch the first film with them, you might want to notice the character development and consider which parts might be appealing:
+It's true M3GAN is supposed to have silly and fun moments, but beneath that they do subtly address serious questions of how to cope with trauma, autism and stress in a way that can be selected from to give teens and teens-at-heart a potentially useful mental framework, especially in the first film.
+If someone in your life wants you to watch that with them, you might want to notice the character development and consider which parts might be appealing:

 - M3GAN herself is portrayed as a sentient character who is dumped into a world she doesn't understand, and left to figure things out for herself because Gemma is unable to give her as much support as she wants.
 You might notice the incidental music during the scene with the butterfly: this isn't plot apprehension, it's sympathy with someone who's trying to understand a confusing world.
 Nevertheless she gains confidence (albeit misdirected), and some autistic youths who like roleplay have found roleplaying the M3GAN character provides a reduced-stress framework to practice coping and empathetic communication (so long as the roleplay is limited to her non-murderous side)---it might also make a useful mental model for dealing with one's own emotions when they want a more 'detached' approach to this (just as the first Inside Out film personified emotions as characters at a control panel in the mind, a M3GAN roleplay allows them to be treated as unexpected emergent simulations within the circuitry).